Canção Nova: Structure

 Canção Nova has a covered stadium in its headquarters, the Dom João Hipólito de Moraes Evangelization Center, with capacity to receive about 80 thousand people.
 It is one of the largest indoor venues for Catholic events in Latin America.

 There is also the Rincão do Meu Senhor for 5,000 people with an area of 1,815 m2 and the São Paulo Auditorium for 580 people with an area of 1,400 m2.

 The headquarters also houses chapels, a medical post, a school, a restaurant, a bakery, a cafeteria, a bank, a religious articles store, a lodge, a campground, administrative buildings and social works.

 Average camps are 18 per year - not counting the Kairos on Sundays and Thursdays of worship.
 This 'little piece of heaven' (as it is affectionately called by the Canção Nova community) receives around 550,000 pilgrims annually.

 Mission Fronts

-Canção Nova has 6 mission fronts abroad, namely: Toulon in France, Rome in Italy, Jerusalem in Israel, Fátima in Portugal, Asunción in Paraguay and the United States.
+Canção Nova has 6 mission fronts abroad, namely: Toulon in France, Rome in Italy, Jerusalem in Israel, Fátima in Portugal, Asunción in Paraguay and Long Branch, NJ in the USA.

 With their various homes in Brazil and some abroad, they evangelize through events, pilgrimages and the Catholic media, gathering groups of people who participate in their activities and their prayer groups.